Bandar Tun Razak

-There are two towns in Malaysia called Bandar Tun Razak.
-This page describes the township and parliamentary constituency in Kuala Lumpur, Malaysia.
-For the town of the same name in Pahang, see Bandar Tun Razak, Jengka.
-Both are named after the second Prime Minister of Malaysia, Tun Abdul Razak.
+Bandar Tun Razak is a township and parliamentary constituency in Kuala Lumpur, Malaysia.
+It was named after the second Prime Minister of Malaysia, Tun Abdul Razak.

 There are a number of schools and institutions of learning in Bandar Tun Razak.
 Saidina Uthman Bin Affan Mosque is a major mosque in Bandar Tun Razak.
 It is next to Permaisuri Lake, a lake gardens.
 There is a large playground for children in the lake gardens.

 Among other facilities in Bandar Tun Razak are Kuala Lumpur Stadium, a velodrome, a public swimming pool, a sports centre, Hospital Universiti Kebangsaan Malaysia (HUKM), DBKL branch office and a fire station.

 The town is served by the Bandar Tun Razak LRT station on the Sri Petaling line of Kuala Lumpur's light rail transit system.

 History

 Bandar Tun Razak was once a very small town in Kuala Lumpur in the 1970s, previously known as Kampung Konggo (or Congo Village).
 It was named Kampung Konggo as this area was a settlement for retired Malaysian army personnel who served in the Democratic Republic of Congo in the 1960s under the United Nations.
 Some veterans still live in their modern houses built during the redevelopment of the area.

 Kampung Konggo was renamed as Bandar Tun Razak on 1 February 1982 by Prime Minister Mahathir Mohamad in conjunction with the 10th anniversary of the Federal Territory.
 Bandar Tun Razak is separated from Cheras constituency in the late 1990s, making it a single parliamentary constituency.
 Bandar Tun Razak was a stronghold for UMNO and Barisan Nasional (BN) until the 2008 General Election which was won by PKR, Abdul Khalid bin Ibrahim, former CEO of Guthrie Berhad.
 Khalid was also the 14th Menteri Besar of Selangor.